 It’s important to be smart when people you don’t know contact you.
 There have even been cases of people impersonating celebrities who reach out to fans on Instagram asking for donations to their charities.

-The only way to stop the Instagram romance scammers is to stop them before they take advantage of you by doing a quick background check.
+The only way to stop the Instagram romance scammers is to stop them before they take advantage of you by doing a quick background search.
 There is no one watching out for you in these situations, so make sure that you remain vigilant and always be wary of anyone who starts sending you private messages.

 The old adage is true: It’s better to be safe than sorry.